3M Logo

 1952 – 1954

-The oval on the logo has a black filling.
-On its background is the company name, written in white lettering in upper case.
+The oval on the logo has a black fill.
+In the background, the company name is written in white uppercase font.
 The letter “M” has wide serifs.
-At the bottom is the word “BREND,” done in a subtle grotesque style.
+At the bottom is the word “BREND” in a delicately grotesque style.

 1953 – 1954

-A black frame complements the logo.
+A black border complements the logo.
 A thin line surrounds the outline lettering “3M” with shadows on the right side.
-At the bottom, the designers placed the word “Line” created from three pieces of rope.
-The first piece is used for the “L,” the second for the dot over the “i,” and the third for the letters “ine.”
-A miniature “BREND” inscription can also be seen here, which is also made in outline.
+At the bottom, the designers placed the word “Line,” created from three pieces of rope.
+The first piece is used for the letter “L,” the second for the dot over the “i,” and the third for the letter “ine.”
+The miniature inscription “BREND” can also be seen here, outlined.

 1954 – 1955